Chihyuan99/spring-data-jpa/README.md

 # spring-data-jpa

 In this application, I built a `Spring Boot Rest APIs` using `Spring Data JPA` with `H2 Database`.
 The CRUD operations are made with Spring Data JPA’s `JpaRepository`.
-And the database will be `H2 Database` (in memory) by configuring project dependency & datasource.The application will be available at [http://localhost:8080](http://localhost:8080)
+And the database will be `H2 Database` (in memory) by configuring project dependency & datasource.
+The application will be available at [http://localhost:8080](http://localhost:8080)

 ## Tools and Technologies Used
 - Spring Boot 3.2.2